hjmangalam/parsyncfp/README.md

 longer provides cache reuse because the fpart chunking is so fast.
 The log files are datestamped and are NOT overwritten.
-A new option allows you to specify alternative locations for the cache as well as specifying locations for multiple instances so that many parsyncfps can co-exist at the same time.
+A new option allows you to specify alternative locations for the cache as well as specifying locations for multiple instances so that many parsyncfps can run at the same time, altho they will detect each others' fparts running and question this situation.

 ## Odd characters in names
 parsyncfp will sometimes refuse to transfer some oddly named files, altho